 IPF – International Parkour Federation

-In 2014, the founders of WFPF filed not-for-profit incorporation papers in Indiana (later transferred to New Jersey) for a new organization, the International Parkour Federation.
-We were counseled by our longtime advisors, individuals with decades of experience in national and international Olympic sports governance, that to protect the organic growth and independence of Parkour worldwide, a true world governing body for Parkour must be formed, to facilitate the formation of National Parkour Federations and to empower local leaders to grow their communities.
+In 2014, the founders of WFPF filed not-for-profit incorporation papers for a new organization, the International Parkour Federation, a true world governing body for Parkour to facilitate the formation of National Parkour Federations (NF’s) and to empower local leaders to grow their communities.

 IPF regularly sponsors and sanctions competitive and non-competitive events large and small around the world, including the 2016 and 2017 WFPF World Parkour Championship (WPC) “Jump Off” in Las Vegas, the 3-Run Family Jam/Jump-Off in the UK in September 2017, the World Parkour Championship in Mardin, Turkey (and 1st IPF Congress) in May 2018, and the USA Parkour Cup in Tampa, FL in January 2018, 2019 and 2020.

-IPF’s influence as a force for positive social impact through Parkour can be seen in its global initiatives such as Peace through Parkour, which recognizes and works with Parkour leaders in conflict zones who are using Parkour to bring hope and empowerment to youth-at-risk.
-Recipients of our 2019 Peace through Parkour Award, Zahid Shah has worked with thousands of young students in his native Kashmir, and in 2020, the award was given to Qudrat Frotan whose work with his Aghan Parkour Society is offering a positive path to countless youth in war-torn Afghanistan.
+IPF’s influence as a force for positive social impact through Parkour is demonstrated in its global initiatives such as Peace through Parkour, which recognizes and works with Parkour leaders in conflict zones who are using Parkour to bring hope and empowerment to youth-at-risk.
+Recipients of our 2019 and 2020 Peace through Parkour Award, Zahid Shah and Qudrat Frotan respectively have worked with thousands of young students in their native countries of Kashmir and Afghanistan, offering a positive path forward to countless youth in these war-torn regions.

-IPF is committed to Parkour education worldwide and offers full or partial scholarships for teaching certifications to needy students.
+IPF is committed to Parkour education worldwide and offers full or partial scholarships for teaching certifications to qualified students with financial hardships.
 In July 2017, IPF sponsored a Certification workshop in Bangkok, Thailand in cooperation with IPTC (International Professional Training Certification) with students attending from five countries across Asia.
 In support of IPF’s commitment to Gender Equality, included among these students were two women from the Islamic Republic of Iran.

-In June 2017, representatives of IPF, including WFPF Founders David Thompson, Ryan Doyle and Victor Bevine were invited to a meeting at GAIFS/Sport Accord in Lausanne, Switzerland to review our pending application with an eye towards approval for GAISF’s “observer” status.
+In June 2017, representatives of IPF, including WFPF Founders David Thompson, Ryan Doyle and Victor Bevine were invited to a meeting at GAIFS in Lausanne, Switzerland to review IPF’s pending application with an eye towards approval for GAISF’s “observer” status.

 IPF is proud to be recognized by GUIDESTAR, an organization that connects donors and grant makers to qualified non-profits, revolutionizing philanthropy and encouraging charitable giving through transparency and collaboration.